BramVanroy/fietje-2/README.md

 The important takeaway is that **Fietje punches above its weight class** when it comes to these benchmarks.
 And that is its goal: to be powerful but efficient!

 Full results, including confidence interval and other metrics, will be added to the [ScandEval leaderboard](https://scandeval.com/dutch-nlg/) soon.
+For now, you can find the raw results (including other models not reported in the table) in [evaluation/scandeval_benchmark_results.jsonl](evaluation/scandeval_benchmark_results.jsonl).

 |       model         	        | dutch-social<br>(macro f1) 	 | conll-nl<br>(micro f1) 	 | scala-nl<br>(macro f1) 	 | squad-nl<br>(f1) 	 | wiki-lingua-nl<br>(bertscore) 	 | mmlu-nl<br>(accuracy) 	 | hellaswag-nl<br>(accuracy) 	 | **average** 	|
 |:----------------------------:|:----------------------------:|:------------------------:|:------------------------:|:------------------:|:-------------------------------:|:-----------------------:|:----------------------------:|:-----------:	|